cfaagaard/CGM.NET/readme.md

 # Introduction

-STATUS: the project is being refactored right now.
+#### !!!STATUS!!!: the project is being refactored right now.
 Do not use this code... yet.

 Beta version of Nightscout-uploader for the 600-series pump on:

 * Windows 10